PatrickJS/cli-book/chapter-two/chapter-two.md

-#Chapter Two - Creating your first command line tool
+# Chapter Two - Creating your first command line tool

-Okay, creating first command line tool is going to be simple.
-In this chapter we are going to setup a seed project you can use for all your future command line tools.
-We'll go over the basics to creating a command line tool that anyone can install via `npm`.
+This chapter is going to provide you with the knowledge to create your first command line tool.
+We'll setup our dependencies, configure our first module, and create our first tool.

-`npm` is the package manager that is bundled with node.
-It provides an easy way for people to install node modules.
-This will make a great distribution platform for the tools we create.
+## Dependencies

-##Prerequisites
+To get started make sure Node.js and npm are installed on your system.
+You can download the latest version of node at [nodejs.org](http://nodejs.org). npm is bundled with Node.js.
+There is not need to install it separatly.

-All you need to do is install Node.
-You can download the installer at [Node.org](http://nodejs.org).
+npm is the package manager that is bundled with node.
+It let's you install modules that others have created, and publish your own modules.
+You can check it out at [npmjs.org](http://www.npmjs.org).

-Open a terminal and check that node and npm installed correctly.
-You can do that by checking the version for each.
+To check that the installer ran correctly, run the following commands in your terminal

 	PHLMLAMEAD:~$ node -v
 	v0.10.13